pellse/assembler/README.md

 A `CompletableFuture` and Akka Stream implementation will be available soon.

-This page is currently weak in terms of more detailed explanations regarding how the library works and comparisons with other solutions, but stay tuned for better documentation very soon...
+This page is currently weak in terms of more detailed explanations regarding how the library works and comparisons with other solutions, but stay tuned for better documentation very soon, a dedicated series of blog posts is also coming on https://javatechnicalwealth.com/blog/